 Adding automation to your development and release process can be a powerful way to improve your releases, and with the right tools on hand you will make automating your testing so much easier.

-If you want to take the first steps, Gearset can help you get set up with automating your unit testing and gaining full visibility over your Apex.
+If you want to take the first steps, Gearset’s automated unit testing solution can help you to gain full visibility over your Apex code.
 If you’re new to Gearset, unit testing is just one of the DevOps tools you can access for free in a 30-day trial.
 Why not get started today?